heliopn/ATM-Bot/README.md

     !crawl --> Recive a link and make a crawler inside the link's page to search for more links and contents.
 Save it for later research.
     !status --> Verify the status of a task.
 You have to sent the token you receive in response from the crawl command !search --> Recive a text and search it in the data base to return the links that have similar content.
     !wn_search --> Do the same as search but used when you need simmilar content and not literaly the same content.
 Uses WordNet to do it.
+    !generate --> Generate new phrases using the content of a page related to the subject you search for !chatgpt --> Use GPT2.0 to make phrases with the subject you search for